 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Warning!
-Read this Before Doing the Marie Kondo Papers Method
+Read This Before Doing the Marie Kondo Papers Method

 The KonMari Papers method is something that consistently would have cost us untold amounts of time + thousands of dollars in costs we didn’t need to pay.
 Let me show you why.